with Vijay Kumar

 - West 40th Street

 Traditional techniques of etching, drypoint, aquatint, and use of hard and soft grounds are taught.
 Contemporary methods such as non-toxic photo-etching, viscosity printing, and Xerox-transfer are also demonstrated in this class.
-Students may undertake in-depth plate work that allows for extensive work on a single plate, multicolored printing, and various experimental techniques.
-Instructor Bio: Born in India, Vijay Kumar studied art at Triveni Kala Sangam in New Delhi, and learned printmaking at Pratt Graphics Center in Manhattan.
+Students may undertake in-depth plate work that allows for extensive work on a single plate, multicolored printing, and various experimental techniques. *includes 15 hours of open workshop time Instructor Bio: Born in India, Vijay Kumar studied art at Triveni Kala Sangam in New Delhi, and learned printmaking at Pratt Graphics Center in Manhattan.
 Drawing has always been his major interest.
 Vijay is a founding member of Manhattan Graphics Center, where he teaches etching.
 He has also taught printmaking at the Visual Arts Center of New Jersey in Summit and at the Center for Contemporary Printmaking in Connecticut.
 Vijay has exhibited his etchings, drawings, and paintings throughout the U.S. and abroad, and has won awards for his work.
 His work is in permanent collections including: The New York Public Library, The Museum of Modern Art, the New-York Historical Society, and the Brooklyn Museum of Art in New York City; the U.S. Library of Congress in Washington, DC; the Ashmolean Museum in Oxford, England; and the National Gallery of Modern Art and the Alkazi Collection in New Delhi.
 Members get 10% Use code MEMBER10

 STUDENT CLASS CANCELLATION If a student must drop out of a class, 75% of tuition will be refunded as long as MGC is notified 15 days or more prior to the start date of the class.
 If a student notifies MGC less than 15 days prior, no tuition can be refunded.
 Membership and materials fee are non-refundable.